Thomas Conrad Hoefling

-Tom is the proud father of nine, foster father to two, father-in-law to two, and the grandfather of two.
+Tom is the proud father of ten, foster father to two, father-in-law to two, and the grandfather of two.

-Matt and his wife Christina Ballard Hoefling are residents of Idaho, and are the parents of Audrey, 6, and Abigail, 5.
-Matt is an Iraq war veteran, and continues to serve his country and his state in the Idaho National Guard.
+Matt and his wife Christina Ballard Hoefling are residents of Idaho, and are the parents of Audrey, 7, and Abigail, 5.
+Matt is an Iraq war veteran, and continues to serve his country and his state in the National Guard.

 Katie and her husband Tim Marshall are residents of Lohrville, Iowa.
 They are both employed by the Farner-Bocken Company in Carroll.

-Tim graduates this spring from Southern Cal High School in Lake City, Iowa, and will be attending Iowa Central Community College in Fort Dodge this fall.
-He is employed by Farner-Bocken Company in Carroll.
+Tim graduated last spring from Southern Cal High School in Lake City, Iowa, and now attends Iowa Central Community College in Fort Dodge, while working at the Farner-Bocken Company in Carroll.

 Sebastian Dean Hoefling, age 5